CroSel: Cross Selection of Confident Pseudo Labels for Partial-Label Learning: Introduction

 \section{Introduction}

 The past few years have seen an increased interest in deep learning due to its outstanding performance in various application domains, including image processing~\cite{chen2021imageprocession}, automatic driving~\cite{xiong2019autodriving}, and medical diagnosis~\cite{park2018medical}.
 The success of deep learning heavily relies on a massive amount of fully labeled data.
 However, it is challenging to obtain a large-scale dataset with completely accurate annotations in the real world.
-To address this challenge, many researchers have explored a promising weakly supervised learning problem called partial-label learning (PLL)~\cite{cour2011learningPLL2,feng2020provably,wang2022pico,wen2021LWS,wu2022CRDPLL}, which allows each training example to have a set of candidate labels that includes the true label.
+To address this challenge, many researchers have explored a promising weakly supervised learning problem called partial-label learning (PLL)~\cite{cour2011learningPLL2,feng2020provably,xu2021instance,wen2021LWS,wang2022pico,wu2022CRDPLL,hong2023long,qiao2023fredis, xu2023progressive,qiao2023decompositional}, where each training example to have a set of candidate labels that includes the true label.
 This problem arises in many real-world tasks such as automatic image annotation~\cite{chen2017autoimageannotation} and facial age estimation~\cite{panis2015faceage}.

 As PLL focuses on multi-class classification, there is only one ground-truth label for each training example, and other labels in the candidate label set are actually wrong (false positive) labels, which would have a negative impact on model training.
 Therefore, there exists the challenge of \emph{label ambiguity} in PLL.
 To address this challenge, the current mainstream solution is to disambiguate the candidate labels so as to figure out the true label for each training instance~\cite{jin2002learningmultiplelabels,yu2016pllidentimaximum,liu2012PLL-idnbase,feng2020provably,lv2020proden}.
-However, most of the existing disambiguation methods normally leverage simple heuristics to iteratively update the labeling confidences or pseudo labels~\cite{feng2020provably,lv2020proden,wang2022pico,wu2022CRDPLL}, which could not achieve convincing performance in identifying the true label during the training phase.
+However, most of the existing disambiguation methods normally leverage simple heuristics to iteratively update the labeling confidences or pseudo labels~\cite{feng2018leveraging,feng2020provably,lv2020proden,wang2022pico,wu2022CRDPLL}, which could not achieve convincing performance in identifying the true label during the training phase.
 Generally, if more true labels of training instances can be identified, we can train a better model.
-This motivates us to focus on identifying the true labels of training instances as many as possible, thereby training a desired model.
+This serves as our primary motivation for identifying as many true labels as possible for training instances, ultimately resulting in the creation of a desired model.